FNNDSC/pl-fshack/README.rst

 Abstract
 --------

-This ChRIS ``DS`` plugin contains a complete FreeSurfer (version 7) distribution.
+This ChRIS ``DS`` plugin contains a complete FreeSurfer (https://surfer.nmr.mgh.harvard.edu/fswiki/rel7downloadsversion) distribution.
 Not all FreeSurfer internal applications are exposed at the plugin level, however.
 At time of writing, the following FreeSurfer applications are exposed:

 * ``recon-all``
 * ``mri_convert``